wishpond-dev/NimpleAPI/README.md

       'tags' => 'test'
     }

+    # Use the hash to create a contact and save it to your Nimble account
     fred = @nimble.contact.create @person

     fred.save

+    # Update one element, or multiple
     fred.update("parent company" => [{ "modifier"=>"","value"=>"Cogswell Cogs"}])

+    # Find a contact by their email address
     fred = @nimble.contact.by_email 'fred@bedrock.org'

+    # Find a contact by id
     fred = @nimble.contact.fetch "54444842faed29141e5c7300"

+    # Use convenience methods to display the id, email and fields
     > fred.id
     => "54444842faed29141e5c7300"